0x000dea7c/invaders/README.md

 Need to improve on themes like:

-- intersection tests, now it sorta works, but there's a bit of tunneling
+- intersection tests, now it sorta works, but theres' tunneling
 - world representation in some ds
-- having some game unit for representing distances and such and hopefully avoid having discrepancies w/ screen resizes
 - adapting game's world to screen size dynamically
 - code organisation
 - in-game editor for manipulating objects
 - overall optimisation
 - animations
 - inter text
+- entities attrs defined in text files so you don't need to recompile the game (although it takes 3s to compile 10k lines atm, could be reduced)

 # Compilation